 Riedesel continued describing the expedition, noting that the road to Bennington was “very bad, and led through a dense woods,” which required a Loyalist supporter from the area to help guide Baum and his troops.
 The Loyalist guide was also quick to warn about the dangers involved with the proposed plan and claimed that “the Americans would exert themselves to the utmost to hold their position.”
 Nevertheless, Burgoyne was determined to see the stores at Bennington captured, also believing that an attack there would keep reinforcements from interfering with a siege British Colonel Barry St. Leger was conducting at Fort Stanwix.

 As Baum followed the orders of Burgoyne, he was forced to lead his men across the Batten Kill River, which, according to the journal of J.F.
 Wasmus, did not have a bridge.
 Wasmus was a German surgeon who traveled with the troops, and as he recorded his daily experiences, noted that the lack of bridge forced the men to walk through waist deep water that was “most unpleasant and [a] dangerous undertaking.”
 The current was said to be fast and made it hard to keep balance, but once across, the troops made an encampment on American General Philip Schuyler’s land.

-As of 2019, the marker stands near the area where Lieutenant Colonel Friedrich Baum and his men crossed the Batten Kill, and is part of an interpretive driving tour called “The Road to the Battle of Bennington.”
+The marker stands near the area where Lieutenant Colonel Friedrich Baum and his men crossed the Batten Kill, and is part of an interpretive driving tour called “The Road to the Battle of Bennington.”